 When you’re buying low dollar deals at volume your due-diligence is going to be very different than when you’re buying one-off high dollar single commercial notes.

 In all cases you'll want to see a title report.

 The most highly paid and time part of this entire process is the actual finding of the note.
 Once you’ve secured a tape there are lots of ways to evaluate.
 One way to make short work of residential note evaluations is to contact our partner Craig Everett who will do it for you.
 You’re welcome.

 TIP: A pool of non-performing juniors in Ohio is different from a gas station in Massachusetts, is different from a pool of 1st position residential notes in California and your due diligence should be driven by your strategy and the types of notes that you’re buying as a result.

-Step 3: Making an Offer to Buy Notes from a Bank
+Step 3: Making an Offer to Buy Notes

 Arguably due-diligence should be part of the “Making an Offer” section.
 Sometimes you will get a tape first and be able to evaluate it and then make an offer on it.
 Sometimes you will have to make an offer and then do your due-diligence, often it’s both.